 The work was presented in both the Jerusalem Light Festival and Be'er Sheva Light Festival ("Zohar Dromi") from June till August 2017.

 The piece was created for the "Non Contagious Exhibition" in the former lepers-home in the Hansen House in Jerusalem, drawing inspiration from the many pealing walls found in the building.
 The piece contains three pealing ceramic receptacles as an allegory to the disease of leprosy: when the receptacles are filled with water they absorb some moisture, which creates cracks and peals in the paint and plaster layers around them.
 The pealing walls and cracked receptacles both poetically reference the former inhabitants of the building: like them, the paint of the walls – serving as skin – came apart and became deformed, mimicking the skin of the patients once dwelling inside those very walls for almost a hundred years.

-The work was presented in Hansen House, Jerusalem, June '16.
+The work was presented in "Non Contagious Exhibition", Hansen House, Jerusalem, during June '16.

 "Faraday cage" is a simple device made of a conductive material and prevents penetration of electrical signals.
 "Faraday" is a desktop facility that uses this device's properties to block any kind of network reception from an electronic device placed inside of it.
 The purpose of the device is to generate a ritual of detachment from the mobile phone while having the awareness and true intentions of directing attention to those present - a sort of a visible equivalent of switching to Flight Mode.
 The device is made of gold-plated brass.

-The work was presented in "DE-TECH" exhibition in Hansen House, Jerusalem, June '15.
+The work was first presented in "DE-TECH" exhibition in Hansen House, Jerusalem, June '15.